hVHDL/hVHDL/docs/source/index.rst

 The key idea behind the patterns are 1) all code should be shareable 2) all code should be changeable when needed.
 To accomplish these two almost opposite ideas we have designed specific patterns for coding
    - all functionality should be behind abstract interfaces
-   - all sequential code modules should have the possibility to exert backpressure
+   - all code modules should have the possibility to exert backpressure
    - There should be no need to time code, thus all code should be able to react events triggered by any other module
+   - Use any IP from any vendor, add abstract interface and ready flag for interface if not already given by vendor

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.